Have Questions?

 CAMEO House is 10.7 miles from Waynesboro, PA

 CAMEO House has long been dedicated to helping its clients recovery after a period of abusing drugs and alcohol.
-It has been doing this within Waynesboro, Pennsylvania and in the surrounding areas for many years now.
+It has been doing this within Waynesboro, PA. and in the surrounding areas for many years now.
 Today, CAMEO House provides services like individual psychotherapy, brief intervention approach, matrix model, contingency management/motivational incentive, activity therapy, 12-step facilitation approach - which are all representative of their rehabilitation and treatment philosophies.
 CAMEO House believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides various programs, like clients referred from the court/judicial system, child care for clients children, seniors or older adults, persons with serious mental illness, clients with HIV/AIDS, social skills development - among other services listed in the following sections.

 In the same way, CAMEO House offers outpatient substance abuse treatment services, long term rehab centers, short term addiction treatment facilities, outpatient detox facilities, inpatient rehab centers and others.
 CAMEO House has continued recovery programs that are designed to help clients maintain their sobriety.
 This drug and alcohol rehab program also uses treatment methods that can help you create both lasting and permanent stability.